roytang/blog/content/post/2020/07/itunes-purchases/index.md

 | 2013/01/14 | Ascension: Chronicle of the Godslayer, Storm of Souls expansion | 3.99 | Y | As above |
 | 2013/01/18 | Ascension: Chronicle of the Godslayer, Promo Pack 1 | 0.99 | Y | As above |
 | 2013/05/28 | Rebirth of Fortune 2, v1.02 (9+) | 0.99 | Y | Yet another "hoping I could play RPGs on the go" purchase.
 Don't remember it at all. |

+Some notes:

+- I first got an iPad in 2010, and still use one (not the same one) up to this day
+- all prices are in USD because these purchases were made on the US app store; I believe there was yet no PH app store at that time.
+All checking of whether they are still available however, is done on the PH app store, since that's where my Apple ID is currently linked.
+So maybe that causes some inaccuracy somewhere.
+- total amount spent over 3 years: $89.59.
+Which is not too bad, considering that's roughly one and a half brand new PS4 games.
+- 22 out of my 41 purchases are no longer available on the App Store as of today.
+This is one of the reasons I stopped paying for App Store things altogether: the pace of development for mobile OSes is very quick and backwards compatibility is not a priority, so apps and games can easily be out of date or no longer compatible with newer versions of the OS.
+For apps/games with low prices/profit margins, it's simply not worth it to keep updating these apps/games every time, so they simply delist them.
+- majority of the purchases (31 out of 41) are games.
+A lot of these games were "impulse purchases" too, unsurprising since most mobile apps are priced so low.
+The tradeoff for this low price is the high risk of the games going unmaintained and getting delisted.
+My roots as a P/console gamer work against me, as I am apparently less inclined to play through RPGs and such on a tablet.
+These days I really only play free multiplayer games like Words with Friends on the iPad.
+- I don't have any purchases on the Google Play store, mostly because I don't like gaming on the phone